 - High tech plays a major role in the Columbus economy: both Fortune and Lending Tree rank Columbus the #1 city for tech jobs, Smart Asset calls Columbus the #1 American city to work in tech, and Wallet Hub says Columbus is the 8th-best city for STEM (science, technology, engineering, and math) jobs.

-- Nearly 90% of the people in Columbus have a high school diploma or greater, while more than 35% hold an undergraduate or advanced degree.
+- Nearly 92% of the people in Columbus have a high school diploma or greater, while almost 38% hold an undergraduate or advanced degree.

 - Interstate 70 runs east-west and Interstate 71 runs north-southwest through Columbus.